LvChuang666/why-invest-in-bitcoin/README.rst

 visible and is generally resisted by those being taxed.
 Raising money through inflation is largely invisible and so can be done without creating open resistance.
 To politicians in Washington, taxation via inflation is free money.
-It allows them to spend the government's money to buy votes without without paying the price that comes from raising taxes to pay the bill for their largess.
+It allows them to spend the government's money to buy votes without paying the price that comes from raising taxes to pay the bill for their largess.
 However, inflation is a terribly regressive tax as it is those that hold most of their wealth in cash that are hit the hardest.
-It is the poor that hold their wealth in cash; the wealthy hold hard assets such stock and real estate, whose price goes up as a result of inflation, insulating them from this tax.
+It is the poor that hold their wealth in cash; the wealthy hold hard assets such as stock and real estate, whose price goes up as a result of inflation, insulating them from this tax.